How to use Future Continuous

 In this case I might be asking because I want to know if Chris is free to do something else, or I might be asking because I want to know if the TV will be free for me to watch something else!

-Future continuous and stative verbs
+Future Continuous and stative verbs

 Dynamic verbs describe an action or occurrence, and stative verbs describe a state of being.
 Here are some examples of dynamic and stative verbs in future continuous: